cytoscape/cytoscape-manual/docs/Navigation_and_Layout.md

 ![](_static/images/Navigation_Layout/force_layout.png)

-The force-directed layout is a layout based on the "force-directed" paradigm.
+The force-directed layout is a layout based on the force-directed paradigm.
 This layout is based on the algorithm implemented as part of the prefuse toolkit <!--[prefuse toolkit (http://www.prefuse.org/)](http://www.prefuse.org/)-->provided by Jeff Heer.
 The algorithm is very fast and with the right parameters can provide a